infinitered/ignite/docs/quick-start/project-structure.md

 API calls to external services?

 **Themes**
-A place to contain styles shared across you project (fonts, colors, etc.).
+A place to contain styles shared across your project (fonts, colors, etc.).

 **Transforms**
 A common pattern when working with APIs is to change data so that it plays nice between your app & the API.